SwissTPH/pyfhirsdc/README.md

 ##### type

 - all fhir type but choice : use one of the basic type
+- note, equivalen to text
 - select_one option : choice when only one selection is possible
 - select_multile option : choice when multiple selections are possible
 - select_condition create a list with all the classification mapped in the questionnaire
+- select_boolean quesiton with only one checkbox
 - mapping : will not apprear on the questionnaire, just to document mapping information
-- group start: will start a question group, an ID is mandatory, several levels are possible
+- group  will start a question group, an ID is mandatory, several levels are possible
-- group end: will end a question group, an ID is mandatory
 - variable : add a variable in the questionnaire, on the questionnaire level if no parentId is specified, else on the question where id == parentId, the expression MUST be in calcualtedExpression column

 ##### option